 \paragraph{Divergent Effectiveness Across Tasks}

-To examine how pruning affects different across task types, we evaluate the same model architecture across both generative and non-generative tasks.
+To examine how pruning affects performance across different task types, we evaluate the same model architecture across both generative and non-generative tasks.
+This comparison allows us to isolate whether pruning mainly preserves single-step decision quality or also maintains stable multi-step generation behavior.
 Table~\ref{tab:e5-mistral-prune} compares the performance of the Mistral models \cite{jiang2023mistral7b} under these two task settings.
-After dropping eight attention or MLP layers, Mistral exhibits markedly different behaviors: while its performance on multi-choice selection tasks and retrieval tasks remains largely comparable to that of the original model, its performance on generative tasks collapses significantly.
-In another type of non-generative task, i.e., retrieval tasks, E5-Mistral also maintains competitive performance after removing substantial parameters.
+After dropping eight attention or MLP layers, Mistral exhibits markedly different behaviors: while its performance on multiple-choice and retrieval tasks remains largely comparable to that of the original model, its performance on generative tasks collapses significantly.
+E5-Mistral, evaluated on retrieval as another non-generative setting, also maintains competitive performance after substantial parameter removal.
 A comparable discrepancy is also observed for intra-layer pruning, as illustrated in Figure~\ref{fig:prune_comp}, where increasing sparsity likewise leads to a pronounced performance degradation in generative tasks.
 Table~\ref{tab:case_study} further highlights that pruning can fundamentally compromise the model’s text generation behavior.
 Additional consistent results are provided in Appendix~\ref{app:results}.

-The discrepancy between generative and non-generative tasks may stem from three key factors: (1) \textit{Representation Dimensionality}: generative tasks operate in a substantially higher-dimensional output space, as the vocabulary size $\|V\|$ far exceeds the embedding dimension d or the number of candidate labels k involved in non-generative tasks.
-(2) \textit{Nonlinear Projection}: the nonlinear mapping from latent representations to token probabilities can amplify pruning-induced perturbations possibly.
-(3) \textit{Error Propagation}: the auto-regressive generation process causes errors introduced at early steps to propagate and accumulate over time, leading to progressively degraded performance.
+The discrepancy between generative and non-generative tasks may stem from three key factors: (1) \textit{Representation Dimensionality}: generative tasks operate in a substantially higher-dimensional output space, as the vocabulary size $|\mathcal{V}|$ far exceeds the embedding dimension $d$ or the number of candidate labels $k$ involved in non-generative tasks.
+(2) \textit{Nonlinear Projection}: the nonlinear mapping from latent representations to token probabilities can further amplify pruning-induced perturbations.
+(3) \textit{Error Propagation}: the autoregressive generation process causes errors introduced at early steps to propagate and accumulate over time.